GrizzHacks/Beginners-Portal/Pokedex/README.md

 You're now able to create different Pokemon entries for your Pokedex!
 This is a great stepping-off point for doing more complex programming.
 Here are some ideas to get you started:
 - Add more attributes and methods to the `Pokemon` class.
 - Create a different program with different classes and methods.
 See if you can use [loops](https://www.geeksforgeeks.org/loops-in-java/), [if-else statements](https://www.w3schools.com/java/java_conditions.asp), and [math operations](http://tutorials.jenkov.com/java/math-operators-and-math-class.html).
 - Java has a feature called [JavaFX](https://docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-overview.htm) which allows you to create graphics and different media packages.
-See what you can create with it!
+See what you can create!
 - Look into making a web application using Java.

 # Good Luck Hackers!